MicrosoftDocs/power-platform/power-platform/developer/unified-experience/faq.md

 ### Stopping debugging restarts the Runtime

-Use **Detatch All** to end debugging.
+Use **Detach All** to end debugging.

 ## Checking logs and history

 ### I applied a package, but it failed.
-How can I do additional debugging to determite the failure?
+How can I do further debugging to determine the failure?

 Details to access logs will be available in the Visual Studio output pane in the case of failures, or if you mark the settings to download logs after every request.